chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/input.md

 # **A﻿ccessiblity**

+* Containers improve the discoverability of text fields by creating contrast between the text field and surrounding content.
+* If a text field requires input, indicate so with an asterisk at the end of the text field label.
+The accessibility label must include the asterisk.
 * Navigate to and activate a text field with assistive technology
 * Input information into the text field
 * Receive and understand supporting text and error messages